05bit/django-smarter/README.rst

             form = EditPostForm()
         return render(request, 'edit_post.html', {'form': form})

 Right?
-Well, it's ok to write some reusable helpers for such repeatable views, but when we don't need sophisticated ones we can go **smarter**:
+Well, it's ok to write some reusable helpers for such repeatable views, but when we don't need sophisticated ones here we go:

 .. sourcecode:: python